YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Now it's time to work on restoring the backup.
 The first backup (the database backup) provides a complete, ready-to-run database.
 The subsequent bytestream backups can be applied to the database backup using the mupip restore command.

 Create an environment to restore the backup.
-It may be easiest if you simply use the backup directory you created, and working in a new shell session, copy exDir/env and exDir/gtm.gld to the backup directory and edit them to reflect their new locations.
+It may be easiest if you simply use the backup directory you created, and working in a new shell session, copy exDir/env and exDir/yottadb.gld to the backup directory and edit them to reflect their new locations.
 (Note that since global directories are used only to create databases, there is no reason to change the default journal file names in the regions of the global directory file in backup.
 Nevertheless, it is good practice to keep global directories correct, since that global directory may be used at a future time to create new database files.]

 .. parsed-literal::
-   yottadbuser\@paris:~/exDir$ cp gtmenv gtm.gld backup/
+   yottadbuser\@paris:~/exDir$ cp gtmenv yottadb.gld backup/
-   yottadbuser\@paris:~/exDir$ cd backup; jed backup/gtmenv # edit to point to backup directory yottadbuser\@paris:~/exDir/backup$ cat gtmenv export gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64/ export gtmgbldir=$HOME/exDir/backup/gtm.gld
+   yottadbuser\@paris:~/exDir$ cd backup; vim backup/gtmenv # edit to point to backup directory yottadbuser\@paris:~/exDir/backup$ cat gtmenv export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/ export ydb_gbldir=$HOME/exDir/backup/yottadb.gld
-   export gtm_log=/tmp/fis-gtm/V6.2-000_x86_64
+   export ydb_log=/tmp/yottadb/r1.20_x86_64
-   export gtm_tmp=$gtm_log
+   export ydb_tmp=$ydb_log
-   export gtm_principal_editing=EDITING
+   export ydb_principal_editing=EDITING
-   export gtm_repl_instance=$HOME/exDir/backup/gtm.repl
+   export ydb_repl_instance=$HOME/exDir/backup/yottadb.repl
-   export gtm_repl_instname=Paris
+   export ydb_repl_instname=Paris
-   export gtmroutines="$HOME/exDir/backup* $gtm_dist/libgtmutil.so"
+   export ydb_routines="$HOME/exDir/backup* $ydb_dist/libyottadbutil.so"
-   mkdir -p $gtm_tmp
+   mkdir -p $ydb_tmp
-   alias mumps=$gtm_dist/mumps
+   alias mumps=$ydb_dist/mumps
-   alias mupip=$gtm_dist/mupip
+   alias mupip=$ydb_dist/mupip
    yottadbuser\@paris:~/exDir/backup$ source gtmenv
    yottadbuser\@paris:~/exDir/backup$ mumps -run GDE
-   %GDE-I-LOADGD, Loading Global Directory file /home/yottadbuser/exDir/backup/gtm.gld
+   %GDE-I-LOADGD, Loading Global Directory file /home/yottadbuser/exDir/backup/yottadb.gld
    %GDE-I-VERIFY, Verification OK

    GDE> show -segment